-Note that a Google search for 'subspace' gives us about 98% Trek-related results.
-The rest refers to concepts where a 'sub-space' is a subset to a space in a mathematical sense.
-In other words, the real 'sub-space' is a generic mathematical model, whereas Trek's 'subspace' denotes a specific physical concept.
+Important note A Google search for "subspace" gives us more than 90% Trek-related results.
+Most of the rest refers to concepts where a subspace is a subset to a space in a mathematical sense.
+In other words, the real subspace is a generic mathematical model, whereas Trek's subspace denotes a specific planet.

+words, the real subspace is a generic mathematical model, whereas Trek's subspace denotes a specific physical concept.
 The equal naming is nothing more than a coincidence.